joshbegley/nyt-latest/README.md

 `Clarks Desert Boots have been a wardrobe staple across the world for almost a century and in my closet for 16 years.`\
 https://nytimes.com/wirecutter/reviews/clarks-desert-boot-review/

-**What We Know About the U.S. Fighter Jet Shot Down by Iran**\
+**What We Know About the F-15E Strike Eagle Shot Down by Iran**\
-`It was the first enemy downing of an American warplane during the war with Iran.
-The F-15E Strike Eagle was carrying two crew members, who ejected, officials said.`\
+`A rescue helicopter was also fired upon and another Air Force combat plane, an A-10 Warthog, crashed in the Persian Gulf region on Friday.`\
 https://nytimes.com/2026/04/03/world/middleeast/f-15-us-fighter-jet-iran.html

 **Preschool Instructor Charged With Sexually Assaulting Children**\